theengs/gateway/docs/use/use.md

 ```

 ## Configuration record
-Once you have entered your credentials and parameters they are saved into a configuration file `theengsgw.conf` into your user directory and you can simply launch the gateway by using:
+Once you have entered your credentials and parameters, Theengs Gateway saves them into a configuration file `theengsgw.conf` into your user directory and you can simply launch the gateway by using:
 ```shell
 python -m TheengsGateway
 ```

 ## MQTTtoMQTT decoding
-Messages with BLE data sent to the subscribe topic are decoded, and the result is published to the publish topic.
+Theengs Gateway decodes messages with Bluetooth Low Energy (BLE) data sent to the subscribe topic, and publishes the decoded result to the publish topic.
 This allows for offloading the decode operation from other devices, such as an ESP32, to enhance performance.

-The data sent to the topic is expected to be formatted in JSON and MUST have at least an "id" entry.
+The data sent to the topic should be in JSON format and must have at least an "id" entry.

 Example message:
 ```